 On this page

-To a certain degree we can also talk about information services provided by the Centre for International Cooperation in Education, which is the administrator of the Erasmus+ Programme in the Czech Republic and thus also offers information about non-formal educational activities on its website; however, to a considerable degree it is information rather for organisers of such activities than for young people as such.
+The Centre for International Cooperation in Education, which is the administrator of the Erasmus+ Programme in the Czech Republic also offers information about non-formal educational activities on its website; however, to a considerable degree it is information rather for organisers of such activities than for young people as such.
 There are several informal networks, especially on social media which promote non-formal education directly toward young people.

 The main provider of information from the youth sector, youth organisations, youth work, and youth policy is the web portal Adam.czand a magazine called Archa, bothmanaged by the Czech Council of Children and Youth.